Ford 335 engine: Overview

-Comparison to Ford Windsor V8
+Comparison to Ford Small Block V8

-All 335 series engines shared the same 4.38 in bore spacing and cylinder head bolt pattern as the Windsor V8 family.
+All 335 series engines shared the same 4.38 in bore spacing and cylinder head bolt pattern as the Small Block V8 family.
 There are a number of significant differences between the two engine families.
 The 335 series have a roughly two-inch extension cast into the front of the block which forms an integrated timing cover enclosure covered by a piece of flat steel, similar to an Oldsmobile V8 engine.
-This results in the 335 series engine block being heavier than the Windsor engines.
+This results in the 335 series engine block being heavier than the Small Block series engines'.
 The 335 series use a dry intake manifold with the radiator hose connecting vertically to the cylinder block above the cam timing chain cover.
-Windsors use a wet intake manifold which routes coolant through the intake manifold via a horizontally protruding hose.
-The 335 uses smaller, 14mm, spark plugs and has a square-shaped eight bolt rocker cover while the Windsor's six-bolt rocker cover is more rounded.
+Small Blocks use a wet intake manifold which routes coolant through the intake manifold via a horizontally protruding hose.
+The 335 uses smaller, 14mm, spark plugs and has a square-shaped eight bolt rocker cover while the small block's six-bolt rocker cover is more rounded.

 Oil system

-To reduce production costs, Ford eliminated one of the 335 series's main oil galleries from the block casting, leaving two compared to the Windsor family's three.
+To reduce production costs, Ford eliminated one of the 335 series's main oil galleries from the block casting, leaving two compared to the Small Block family's three.
 The result was an oil system very similar to the 385 series V8s, adequate for street engines but falling short in high-revolution race use without modification.
 The two main oil galleys in the 335 series engine run along the lifter bores.
 Oil is fed from the filter to the number one main bearing followed by the number one cam bearing above.
 At the same time, it also feeds the right hand oil galley, supplying the right side lifter bank.
 It has four galleries that lead to each of the remaining main bearings.
 After the oil feeds them, it feeds each corresponding camshaft bearing above.
 At the rear-most main bearing, the oil goes into the second gallery, which feeds the left lifter bank.
 In addition the oil system not prioritizing the main bearings, the 335 engines have excessive clearances in the lifter bores.
 This results in oil leaking out of the lifter bores which can cause oil cavitation from the lifter motion, and can reduce oil flow to the main bearings.